cs480x-21c/04-Remix/README.md

 I wanted to remix a UMAP visualization that I created in ggplot.

 This data is from Lake et al., 2018 and is single-nucleus RNA-seq data from the frontal cortex of the brain.
 It is publically available and can be dowloaded in Fasta format from their publication, or pre-processed from Geo.
+I uploaded the code that I used for data analysis.
+I did not upload the original data file, as it is large and sparse.
+In the data analysis file, I included code for writing the embedding and expression csvs that I used to generate the plots

 ![orig](photos/orig_vis.png)